Loader gif

 Now, you don’t have to share that all at once.
 In fact, it’s probably better to have it be a series of conversations over months or even years.
 It depends on how serious you are with your partner, but it’s wise to achieve full disclosure before getting married or at least moving in together.

-The reason it’s your business to know about your partner’s financial life and vice versa is that the two of you will impact each other.
+The reason it’s your to know about your partner’s financial life and vice versa is that the two of you will impact each other.
 If your partner brings debt into a marriage, of which you are unaware, then your financial goals have suddenly changed because there’s a debt that needs to be paid off.
 Sharing your financial lives with each other can help you work towards becoming a team, even if you don’t have joint bank accounts.

 4. Take a time out if it gets too stressful.